mktung/db_final/code/readme.md

 The third interface will check the relationship between the number of attacks in the US and NASDAQ price in one year.
 It will pop up a plot from Jan - Dec in 1970, with volume weighted average price from NASQUE.

 The fourth interface will tell us the most frequent terrorist attack in a 20 year interval.
 Our result shows the top frequent way of terrorist attack is bombing, armed assult, assassination, facility insult and hostilge taking.
 The top 5 target types are: business, private citizens and property, military, government and police.

+The fifth interface will tell us the most top 5 most common categories of targets for terrorist attacks for the interval from 1970-1990.

+The sixth interface uses cross-tabbing to tell us which categories of targets are most often targeted by specific types of attacks.

 ## Team members:
 * Sian Chen